daronphang/programming-resources/databases/SQL/stored-procedure/error-handling.md

 -1	Current request has active user transaction but an error has occurred (uncommittable)
 ```

-### TRY CATCH
+## TRY CATCH

 Catches all execution errors that have severity higher than 10 that do not close the database connection.
 If there are no errors enclosed in TRY block, control passes to statement immediately after END CATCH after executing last statement in TRY block.
 If END CATCH statement is last statement in stored procedure/trigger, control is passed back to the statement that called the stored procedure/trigger.

 When transactions are doomed in CATCH block, you cannot perform write.

-#### Errors Unaffected by TRY CATCH
+### Errors Unaffected by TRY CATCH

-- Warnings or informational messages that have severity of 10 or lower.
+- Warnings or informational messages that have severity of 10 or lower
-- Errors having severity of 20 or higher that stop database connection (errors higher than 20 will terminate the connection and hence, uncatchable).
+- Errors having severity of 20 or higher that stop database connection (errors higher than 20 will terminate the connection and hence, un-catchable)
-- Sessions ended by system admin using KILL statement.
+- Sessions ended by system admin using KILL statement

 Following errors are not handled by TRY CATCH when they occur at same level of execution as TRY CATCH; these errors are returned to the level that ran the batch/stored procedure/trigger: